Unity-Technologies/com.unity.multiplayer.samples.coop/README.md

 It is possible to connect between multiple instances of the same executable OR between executables and the editor that produced said executable.

 Running the game over internet currently requires setting up a relay.
-Boss Room provides integrations with [Unity Relay](https://docs-multiplayer.unity3d.com/docs/develop/relay/relay/index.html) and [Photon Transport for Netcode](https://github.com/Unity-Technologies/multiplayer-community-contributions).
+Boss Room provides an integration with [Unity Relay](https://docs-multiplayer.unity3d.com/docs/develop/relay/relay/index.html).

 > Checkout our Unity Relay setup guide [here](https://docs-multiplayer.unity3d.com/docs/develop/relay/relay/index.html)
-> Checkout our Photon-Realtime setup guide [here](Documentation/Photon-Realtime/Readme.md)

 Alternatively you can use Port Forwarding.
 The https://portforward.com/ site has guides on how to enable port forwarding on a huge number of routers.
 Boss Room uses `UDP` and needs a `9998` external port to be open.
 Make sure your host's address listens on 0.0.0.0 (127.0.0.1 is for local development only).